oopbase/oopbase/content/post/localizing-enum-values.md

 ## Summary

-The presented solutions illustrate that there are different approaches depending on the use case.
+The presented solutions illustrate that there are different approaches for localizing enum types depending on the use case.
 For smaller applications, the implementation from solution 3 may be sufficient for the specific enum type.
 Anyway you should avoid unnecessary code in the `Model` and `ViewModel`.
 Therefore, solution 1 and solution 2 should be avoided as well.
 If you are familiar with value converters and custom attributes, I highly recommend choosing the last solution.

 Are you using a completely different approach to localize enum values?
 If so, I would be happy to hear from it in the comments section below. :-)